MTR-Bench: A Comprehensive Benchmark for Multi-Turn Reasoning Evaluation: Experiment

 \subsection{Efficiency Analysis (RQ3)}

-To further analyze the relationship between performance and efficiency, we conduct an analysis of three reasoning models.
-Specifically, we select a random sample of 100 problems that are correctly answered by all three models for each task type.
-We then compare the number of interaction turns required by each model pair to success, and calculate their efficiency scores defined in Section~\ref{sec:2}.
+To analyze the relationship between performance and efficiency, we examine three reasoning models.\footnote{Detailed analysis in Appendix \ref{efficiency}.} We select 100 problems correctly solved by all three models per task type, compare the interaction turns required by each model pair, and calculate efficiency scores defined in Section~\ref{sec:2}.
+As shown in Figure~\ref{win}, surprisingly, o3-mini achieves the best performance but lowest efficiency, while R1 is most efficient.
+This indicates higher performance does not necessarily translate to better efficiency.
+Combined with Section~\ref{main_experiment}, o3-mini's superiority likely stems from superior long-term planning and effective feedback utilization rather than efficient reasoning.

-As shown in Figure~\ref{win}, surprisingly, among the three models, o3-mini, which demonstrates the best performance, is relatively the least efficient, while R1 achieves the highest efficiency.
-This suggests that higher performance does not necessarily translate to better efficiency in terms of interaction turns.
-Combined with the conclusions in Section~\ref{main_experiment}, the superior performance of o3-mini does not necessarily lie in its efficient reasoning.
-Instead, it may be more adept at long-term planning compared to others, making reasonable use of feedback in each turn to tackle more complex tasks.